Frequently Asked Questions

 Q: Do we get the hi resolution files?

-A: Yes, high res retouched digital files on usb are available no matter what package you book.
+A: Yes, high res retouched digital files are available no matter what package you book.
 Images are selected + edited at the photographers’ discretion.
 I reserve the right to edit + release only those images deemed creditable as professional in quality + within Magdiel Sanchez photography’s artistic standards.

 Q: Do you bring an assistant?